 You can manually specify a web source in three different ways.

-Before adding website feed URL, you can use “search by keyword” search feature to first confirm that the particular blog you want to add to your Content Discovery feed isn’t already attached.
+Before adding a website feed URL, you can use the “search by keyword” search feature to first confirm that the particular blog you want to add to your Content Discovery feed isn’t already attached.

-If it’s already added, you can preview blog feed by clicking on the “eye” icon if it’s already been added.
+You can preview the blog feed by clicking on the “eye” icon if it’s already been added.

 Add RSS Feed

-The best way to make sure ContentStudio will catch up all the past and the future content of a blog is by adding its RSS feed URL.
+The best way to ensure ContentStudio will catch up with all the past and future blog content is by adding its RSS feed URL.

 RSS is an acronym for Really Simple Syndication.
 RSS is a web content syndication format.
-Therefore it doesn’t follow search engine robots rules such as index tags.
+Therefore it doesn’t follow search engine robot rules such as index tags.

-How to find RSS Feed URL of a blog
+How to find the RSS Feed URL of a blog

-According to CMS Usage statistics, a majority of blogs in the world are powered by either one of WordPress (self-hosted), BlogSpot, Tumblr, WordPress (hosted) and Magento content management systems. (among them, self-hosted WordPress is far ahead from others.
-So, most websites and blogs you see one are created using WordPress) Here are example RSS feed links for each blogging platform.
+According to CMS Usage statistics, most blogs in the world are powered by WordPress (self-hosted), BlogSpot, Tumblr, WordPress (hosted), or Magento content management systems. (among them, self-hosted WordPress is far ahead of others.
+So, most websites and blogs you see are created using WordPress) Here are example RSS feed links for each blogging platform.

-In spite of Typepad, enter blog address before RSS feed path address to generate RSS feed of posts. ex: www.pitiya.com/feed/ (WordPress Self-hosted)
+Despite Typepad, enter blog address before RSS feed path address to generate RSS feed of posts.
+Ex: www.pitiya.com/feed/ (WordPress Self-hosted)

 Additionally, you can use this online OPML generator to create OPML files or .XML files.

-Here’s how the XML file will looks like after hitting the “Generate” button.
+Here’s what the XML file will look like after hitting the “Generate” button.

 As you see, I have added LinkedIn domains to a custom topic (‘Marketing Domains’).
-You can do things like turning on/off each source by enabling and disabling it, adding blogs to custom topics and even find disabled sources.
+You can turn on/off each source by enabling and disabling it, adding blogs to custom topics, and finding blocked sources!

-You may be wanting to know which sorts of news have become popular last hour in Canada in the Spanish language.
+You may want to know which sorts of news have become popular in Canada in the Spanish language last hour.

-You can find particular content by using the search box.
+You can find certain content by using the search box.
 Here are the advanced search filters.

 Also, you can search keywords within Title only or title and body.
-The second option will take more time, but it will fetch more content.
+The second option will take more time but fetch more content.

 ContentStudio search box has “auto-suggest” feature.
 This means you will be suggested related keywords and websites whenever you start typing a keyword.